Pure Autonomic Failure

 People may sweat less and become intolerant of heat.

 The pupils may not widen (dilate) and narrow (constrict) normally.
 Vision may be blurred.

 Doctors check for signs of autonomic dysfunction during the physical examination and with tests.

-If people have orthostatic hypotension due to autonomic dysfunction and REM sleep behavior disorder, they probably have pure autonomic failure.
+If people have REM sleep behavior disorder and orthostatic hypotension due to autonomic dysfunction, they probably have pure autonomic failure.

 Doctors may do a blood test to measure levels of norepinephrine.
 Norepinephrine is one of the chemical messengers (neurotransmitters) used by nerve cells to communicate with each other.
-This blood test may distinguish pure autonomic failure from other disorders.
+This blood test may distinguish pure autonomic failure from other disorders that cause similar symptoms.